NikosKats/NikosKats.github.io/_posts/2022-12-20-Neural-Networks-and-Deep-Learning.md

 ## Introduction to Deep Learning

 A **Neuron** is inspired by the biological neuron and is the basic building block of neural networks.
-Are responsible for computing and transmitting information through the network.
+Neurons are responsible for computing and transmitting information through the network.

 A neuron consists of a set of inputs, called dendrites, and a single output, called an axon.
 The inputs of a neuron are connected to the outputs of other neurons, forming a network of connections.
 Each connection is associated with a weight, which determines the strength of the connection.

 <figure class="center">
     <img src="/img/postimages/neuralNetwork.jpg" alt="Shallow Neural Network" width="100%" height="350px" >
-    <figcaption><pre>A shallow neural network consists of an input,
-    a hidden and an output layer.</pre></figcaption>
+    <figcaption><pre>A biological neuron with its axon and dendrites.</pre></figcaption>
 </figure>

 **Neural Networks** are inspired by the human brain and they are comprised of node layers or neurons.